-- 1. Enter the factory set code. - 2.
-Within five seconds press the $1 \bullet 2$ on the keypad. - 3.
-Enter your personal 5-digit code.
+- 1. Enter the factory set code.
+The driver door will unlock. - 2.
+Within five seconds press the $1 \bullet 2$ on the keypad.

+3. Enter your personal 5-digit code.
 Each number must be entered within five seconds of each other.

-4. The doors will again lock then unlock to confirm that your personal keycode has been programmed to the module.
+4. The doors will lock then unlock to confirm that your personal keycode has been programmed into the module.